blender-for-science/anton/docs/index.rst

 --------------

 ``anton`` is an open-source generative design framework built on Blender, the open-source 3D creation suite.
-At its current stage of development, anton uses a narrow-band topology optimization methodology as a design generator and uses implicit surfaces for mesh generation.
+At its current stage of development, anton uses a Narrow-Band Topology Optimization methodology as a design generator and uses implicit surfaces for mesh generation.

 .. toctree::